Past Presidents

 1892-1957

 Born in Essex, England, Rex Gibson came to Canada in 1926 and farmed near Edmonton.
-He served in both World Wards and took part in the Lovat Scouts training between 1943-1944 in the Rockies.
+He served in both World Wars and took part in the Lovat Scouts training between 1943-1944 in the Rockies.
 He pioneered many routes in the Jasper area, especially in the Tonquin Valley.
 He was an early pioneer of ski touring in the Rockies.
 In 1937, he became the first person to climb the four “12,000 ft.” peals in the Canadian Rockies.
 He made over two hundred climbs, many of them were first ascents.
 He died in a climbing accident on Mt.
 Howson in 1957.

 President: 1954-1957